AvenirHQ/middleman-avenir/README.md

 ### Frontmatter Features

 - `preferred_url` (`rel="canonical"`) for any page
-- `title`,
+- `title`
 - `description`
 - `seo_image`
+    + relative link to an image to use as the image for embeds
+    + example: `/banner.png`
 - `twitter_card_type`
+    + Twitter card type
 - `twitter_handle`
+    + Twitter handle for the site the content is hosted on
+- `twitter_creator`
+    + Creator of the content
 - `tags` (generates meta tags)
     + Expects a yaml array of strings

-## Usage
+## Usage & Getting Started

+1. `gem install middleman -v 3.4.1`
+    - Hope and pray that you don't need to build `nokogiri`.
+2. Create your new static site instance
+    - `git clone git@github.com:AvenirHQ/middleman-avenir.git ~/.middleman/avenir`
+    - `middleman init my-project --template=avenir`
+    - Don't forget to twiddle your thumbs as `bundle install` runs its course.
+    - `cd my-project`
-To get started, first create all of the `.env` files for your environments.
-They should look similar to the example `.env.{env}.default` files at the root of the project.
-These files let you configure deployment to S3, as well as environment-specific values (notably `ROOT_URL`, useful for hosting a website taht isn't at the root of a website).
+3. Create all of the `.env` files.
+    - They should closely mimick the example `.env.{env}.default` files provided.
+    - These files let you configure deployment to S3, as well as environment-specific values (notably `ROOT_URL`, necessary for hosting a website that isn't at the root of a domain).
+4. Start developing!

 ### Build & Deploy